icerpc/icerpc-docs/pages/docs/slice/language-guide/doc-comments.md

 ## Purpose of doc comments

 Slice comments that start with `///` are doc comments.
-The Slice compiler uses these Slice doc comments as input for the doc comments it generates in the mapped language.
+The Slice compiler uses these special comments as input for the doc comments it generates in the mapped language.

-Future tools may use these doc comments for additional purposes, for example to show tool tips when editing Slice files with Visual Studio code.

-## Documentable definitions

 Slice doc comments can be attached to all Slice definitions except encoding, modules, parameters and typealias.